jtlapp/electron-affinity/README.md

 - Main does not need to do anything special to wait for the window to finish loading. `bindWindowApi` will keep attempting to bind until timing out.

 ### Exposing and Binding Multiple APIs

+TODO: Revise to explain a convenient way manage APIs.

 There is no limitation on the number of APIs that main and windows can expose or bind to.
 Expose or bind each API in a separate call.